 Ellen Odoner is Co-Head of the Firm’s Public Company Advisory Group, which advises U.S. and foreign public companies on corporate governance, SEC disclosure, financial restatements and internal control matters.
 She is one of the leaders of the Firm’s high-stakes corporate counseling team.
 She also specializes in merger and acquisition and securities transactions, particularly those with cross-border elements.

 Ms. Odoner represents boards of directors, audit committees and other committees of independent directors in complex governance matters, including internal investigations, shareholder activism, leadership transitions, relationships with controlling stockholders, and related party transactions.
 She also represents the governance bodies of significant not-for-profit institutions.

 Ms. Odoner has extensive experience representing non-U.S. companies in the U.S. and in structuring multi jurisdictional transactions to harmonize U.S. and non U.S. regimes and obtain innovative SEC relief.

 Ms. Odoner assisted the Financial Crisis Advisory Group established to advise the Financial Accounting Standards Board and the International Accounting Standards Board on the standard-setting implications of the global financial crisis.
 She frequently writes and speaks on legal developments affecting public companies.

-Ms. Odoner is also active in the Firm’s diversity and pro bono initiatives.
-She was the founding chair of Women@Weil and leads the Firm’s representation of the Breast Cancer Research Foundation.
+Ms. Odoner is active in Weil’s diversity and pro bono initiatives.
+She was the founding chair of Women@Weil.
+She leads the Firm’s representation of the Breast Cancer Research Foundation and serves on its board of directors.
+She also serves as pro bono counsel to the 9/11 Memorial and Museum.